2021 State of the Anacostia River Full Report

 For the past decade, the Anacostia River made steady progress and finally received a passing grade in the 2018 State of the River Report Card.
 In the 2019 report card, the grade slipped just below passing, but the overall momentum towards swimmable and fishable is evident in this year's grade.
 The river recovered very quickly from the damage caused by the large amount of stormwater runoff in the wettest year in the recorded history in 2018, a big reason we suspect that the grade went down.
 The record-setting rains brought an increase in pollutants to the river from impervious surfaces (roads, roofs, parking lots, etc.) and created torrential streamflows that caused streambank erosion which sent sediment to the river.
 All of this led to make the water cloudy and unable to support the nearly 100 acres of submerged aquatic vegetation that the Anacostia River is clearly capable of supporting now.

-Above table shows %Scores for each parameter and for each section (when available).
+The above table shows %Scores for each parameter and for each section (when available).
 Section 1 (MD Anacostia ) had highest %Score this year.
 The %Score for the entire Anacostia was 63.
-The letter grade for the entire river was D - a highest grade since AWS started the SOTR effort.
+The letter grade for the entire river was D, a highest grade since AWS started the SOTR assessment.

 Signs of Improvement - Mussels

 In 2018 we began our #MusselPower program to propagate mussels in the Anacostia River.
 Juvenile mussels produced by our partners at a hatchery at the Virginia Fisheries and Aquatic Wildlife Center were deployed for a year in floating baskets at 8 locations in the Anacostia River.
-The mussels were monitored every month to account for survival and growth.
-We had a 92% survival during the year and amazing growth at almost all sites monitored, even in the rainiest year in DC’s recorded history which meant lots of murky water days!
-In the fall of 2019 we released 7,740 mussels of the 3 native species propagated, Alewife floater, Eastern pondmussel and Eastern lampmussel.
+The mussels were monitored every month to account for survival and growth, then some were tagged and all the mussels were released into the river.
+This program continues today, and as of May 2021, the Anacostia Watershed Society has returned 19,000 native freshwater mussels to the ecosystem, and they will filter 69 million gallons a year, the equivalent of 106 Olympic-size swimming pools annually.

 Freshwater mussels are the most imperiled of all animals in the United States, a country known to have the world’s greatest diversity of this taxonomic group with over 300 species.
 We have identified eight species of freshwater mussels in the tidal Anacostia River: Eastern floater, Eastern elliptio, Paper pondshell, Eastern pondmussel, Tidewater mucket, Northern lance, and Eastern Lampmussel and Alewife floater.
 Five of those species are listed as “Species of Greatest Conservation Need” in Maryland and/or DC.
 Just one adult mussel can filter between 10-20 gallons of water a day!
 Therefore, our freshwater mussels play the same filter feeding role of the oysters, which can only grow in brackish water.
 Get an in-depth look at our #MusselPower program and read the story map by clicking here.